javapathfinder/jpf-wiki-sync/Support-Java-10-for-JPF-CORE.md

 ### Currently unsupported features

-JPF is yet to support indified String concatenation which was introduced in JEP 280.
+JPF is yet to support indified String concatenation which was introduced in [JEP 280][jep-280].
 It will fail to handle invokedynamic calls to methods in StringConcatFactory which are typically used as bootstrap methods for invokedynamic call sites to support the string concatenation.

-**[Work-in-progress]**
+**Work-in-progress**

 Issue: VMClassInfo$Initializer.setBootstrapMethod ArrayIndexOutOfBoundsException  [#53][issue-53]